yuvalsol/POCOGenerator/README.md

 ![Class Name Settings](./Solution%20Items/Images/ClassNameSettings.jpg "Class Name Settings")

-The name of the POCO class is set to the name of the data object, whether it is a valid C# class name or not.
+The name of the POCO class is set to the name of the database object, whether it is a valid C# class name or not.
 These settings modify the initial class name.

 **Singular** - Change the class name from plural to singular.
 Applicable only for tables, views & TVPs.